ichsnn/express-example-project/README.md

 ## How to use?

 Do `npm i` to install all depedencies.
-Open example project folder and run `node index.js`
+Open example project folder and run `node index.js` or `node .`